TeamMood/teammood.github.com/_posts/2020-02-02-15-retrospective-tools-best-of-list-2020.md

 ![Retrium, retrospective tool](/uploads/retrium.png){: width="2228" height="1282"}

-&nbsp;

 ## Retrospective tool \#8: IdeaBoardz&nbsp;

-IdeaBoardz is a collaborative ideation tool.
+IdeaBoardz is a **collaborative ideation tool**.
 It allows teams to collectively brainstorm, gather ideas, reflect, and retrospect on the past period (sprint or else).
 It is especially useful for remote teams.

 ### Pricing